wp-plugins/fields-framework/trunk/readme.txt

 * DateTime
 * ColorPicker

-Most fields including the Group field can be made repeatable.
+All fields except the Editor field can be made repeatable.

 = Additional Field Requests =